tw93/Pake/README_EN.md

 🏂 **Small**：Nearly 40 times smaller than the Electron shell package, less than 3M ([Data](https://static.tw93.fun/img/pakedata.png)).
 😂 **Fast**：Using the Rust Tauri, the performance experience is much lighter and faster than JS, memory is much smaller.
 🩴 **Special**：Not just packaged, with shortcut pass-through, immersive windows, minimalist customization of products.
-🐶 **Toy**：Just a very simple little toy, a way to play with Rust instead of the old idea of shelling the web.
+🐶 **Toy**：Just a very simple little toy, a way to play with Rust Tauri instead of the old idea of shelling the web.

 ## Download